 Nature soothes our stressed-out souls.
 We instinctively know nature is the best prescription, but new research is revealing how little time we need to set aside to reap the benefits.

-In one new study, published April 4 in the journal Frontiers in Psychology, researchers tried to identify the most effective "dose" of nature within the context of normal daily life.
+In one study, published in the journal Frontiers in Psychology, researchers tried to identify the most effective "dose" of nature within the context of normal daily life.
 As more doctors prescribe nature experiences for stress relief and other health benefits — sometimes referred to as a "nature pill" — the study's authors hoped to clarify the details of these treatments.
 More biophilia is generally better for us, but since not everyone can spend all day in deep wilderness, the study looked for a sweet spot.

 "We know that spending time in nature reduces stress, but until now it was unclear how much is enough, how often to do it, or even what kind of nature experience will benefit us," says lead author MaryCarol Hunter, an associate professor at the University of Michigan's School for Environment and Sustainability, in a statement.
 "Our study shows that for the greatest payoff, in terms of efficiently lowering levels of the stress hormone cortisol, you should spend 20 to 30 minutes sitting or walking in a place that provides you with a sense of nature."

 A nature pill can be a low-cost, low-risk way to curb the negative health effects of urbanization and indoor lifestyles.
 To find the most efficient dosage, Hunter and her co-authors asked 36 city dwellers to have nature experiences of at least 10 minutes three times per week over eight weeks.
 (A nature experience was defined as "anywhere outside that, in the opinion of the participant, made them feel like they've interacted with nature," Hunter explains.)
-Every two weeks, the researchers collected saliva samples to measure levels of the stress hormone cortisol, both before and after the participants took a nature pill.
+Every two weeks, the researchers collected saliva samples to measure levels of the stress hormone cortisol, both before and after the participants took their nature pill.

 The data showed that just a 20-minute nature experience was enough to significantly reduce cortisol levels.
 The effect was most efficient between 20 to 30 minutes, after which benefits continued to accrue but at a slower rate.
+Researchers in the United Kingdom who analyzed the routines of roughly 20,000 people came up with a similar prescription: 2 hours a week total spent in a park or woodland setting will improve your health.

 "Overall, we found park visitors reported an improvement in emotional well-being after the park visit," lead author and University of Alabama at Birmingham professor Hon K. Yuen said in a statement.
 "However, we did not find levels of physical activity are related to improved emotional well-being.
 Instead, we found time spent in the park is related to improved emotional well-being."